Austrian F1 Grand Prix 2018: Start Time, Drivers, TV Schedule and More

 Hamilton's verdict on the Vettel/Bottas collision at the start as he sees a replay: "Took him right out.
 That's crazy!" #F1

 Vettel didn't let the issue hold him back too much, though, as he scythed through the field up into fifth position.

-As we can see, it was enough for the Ferrari man to be voted as the Driver of the Day:
+It was enough for the Ferrari man to be voted as the Driver of the Day:

 Formula 1 @F1